bugtamer/areca-backup/docs/user/faq.md

 - List / Create / Delete / Rename on subdirectories

 Areca has been tested with the following FTP servers :
-- Linux : ProFTPD and VSFTPD
+- Linux : `ProFTPD` and `VSFTPD`
-- Windows : FileZilla FTP Server, TypSoft FTP Server, Cerberus FTP Server and zFTP Server
+- Windows : `FileZilla FTP Server`, `TypSoft FTP Server`, `Cerberus FTP Server` and `zFTP Server`

-Note that - depending on the FTP server configuration - file sizes can be restricted (for instance, files over 1GB won't be accepted)
+Note that - depending on the FTP server configuration - file sizes can be restricted (for instance, files over `1GB` won't be accepted)

 ### I get errors when trying to use FTP over SSL or SFTP - Why ?

-Solution proposal (special thanks to "Mirkosoft") :
+Solution proposal (special thanks to "[Mirkosoft](https://sourceforge.net/p/areca/discussion/587585/thread/2cea7f8b/)") :

-_"I could solve my issue with ftp timeouts: the problem was the firewall built into windows._
+> I could solve my issue with ftp timeouts: the problem was the firewall built into windows.
+>

-_(The following is valid for windows 7 ultimate on a 64 bit system.
-Not approved on other systems)_
+> (The following is valid for windows 7 ultimate on a 64 bit system.
+Not approved on other systems)
+>
+>

-_As mentioned, I'm using ftp over ssl._
+> As mentioned, I'm using ftp over ssl.
+>

-_The windows firewall tries to perform stateful inspection on ftp traffic.
-Using ssl, this traffic becomes unreadable to the firewall and thus the connection is interrupted after about 10 minutes or so._
+> The windows firewall tries to perform stateful inspection on ftp traffic.
+> Using ssl, this traffic becomes unreadable to the firewall and thus the connection is interrupted after about 10 minutes or so.
+>
+>

-_There are two possible solutions to this:_
+> _There are two possible solutions to this:_
+>

-_1. Disable the windows firewall completely.
+> 1. Disable the windows firewall completely.
-Not recommend for most users._
+> Not recommend for most users.
+>

-_2. Disable stateful inspection on ftp traffic using the command line.
+> 2. Disable stateful inspection on ftp traffic using the command line.
-This may be achieved by calling netsh advfirewall set global StatefulFtp disable_
+> This may be achieved by calling netsh advfirewall set global StatefulFtp disable
+>
+>

-_The state of ftp inspection may be checked by calling netsh advfirewall show global Statefulftp_
+> The state of ftp inspection may be checked by calling netsh advfirewall show global Statefulftp
+>

-_This solves all of the mentioned timeout problems for me."_
+> This solves all of the mentioned timeout problems for me."

 ---